How we can help

 - UNDERSTAND THE LENDERS – Check your credit report and also identify inaccuracies.

-- BE REALISTIC – Asses your expenses and decide realistically how much you can pay.
+- BE REALISTIC – Assess your expenses and decide realistically how much you can pay.

 - KEEP UP TO DATE – Make sure contact details are up to date for lenders.

 - BE OPEN – Don’t hide.
-Seek advice off not-for profit and reputable organisation.
+Seek advice from not-for profit and reputable organisations.

 Getting the right advice from reputable not-for profit organisations is an important and useful step to take in ensuring you begin to manage your debt.
-There are many companies offering Debt Management Plans that seek to profit from your financial difficulties; we urge you not to fall into this trap.
+There are many companies offering Debt Management Plans – and other so-called solutions – that seek to profit from your financial difficulties; we urge you not to fall into this trap.
 Here are some reputable organisations that will give you independent advice and help you manage your financial difficulties:

 Stockport Council https://www.stockport.gov.uk/debt-advice